Azure/open-service-broker-azure/docs/developing.md

 $ make test-api-compliance
 ```

-Note that the compliance tests currently do not run as part of the make test
-target described below.

 #### Linting and Running All Tests

-To execute unit tests _and_ lifecycle tests together:
+To execute unit tests, lifecycle tests, _and_ compliance tests together:

 ```console
 $ make test